Personal Values Assessment

 - Values are broken down into what your values say about you and the type of person you are

 - Self-development exercises to challenge you to prioritize your top 3 values and dig into a deeper definition and the ultimate importance of each

 - Self-development exercises to assist with strengthening and developing values that you would like to demonstrate more fully in your life

 Take some time to explore your values a bit further, and if you would like a Coach or Mentor to bounce some ideas off of in terms of how these values might affect your career choices, stop by the NDSU Career and Advising Center during drop-in hours from 9 am to 4 pm in Ceres Hall 306.
-Appointments can be scheduled by phone at 701-231-7167 or by email at firstname.lastname@example.org.
+Appointments can be scheduled in Navigate, by phone at 701-231-7167 or by email at firstname.lastname@example.org.